MdSyfulIslam/ShopManagement-System-Database/README.md

 # 🛒 Shop Management System (MySQL-Based)

 A fully functional **Shop Management System** that automates inventory, sales, employee schedules, and profit tracking using **MySQL**.
-Designed for academic purposes, this project demonstrates how structured data and triggers can efficiently simulate a real-world retail system.This project was developed as part of the Database System Lab (CSE 210) course at Green University of Bangladesh.
+Designed for academic purposes, this project demonstrates how structured data and triggers can efficiently simulate a real-world retail system.
+This project was developed as part of the Database System Lab (CSE 210) course at Green University of Bangladesh.

 ---